 The following life style changes and home remedies can help control symptoms:

-- Use of non-prescription topical anti-inflammatory and anti-itch products (e.g. low-potency hydrocortisone cream or calamine lotion).
+- Using non-prescription anti-inflammatory and anti-itch products (e.g. low-potency hydrocortisone cream or calamine lotion)

-- Keeping nails trimmed and wearing gloves at night can also minimise the effects of scratching.
+- Keeping nails trimmed and wearing gloves at night to minimise the effects of scratching

-- For seborrhoeic dermatitis, use over-the-counter shampoos that contain coal tar, ketoconazole, zinc pyrithione, selenium sulphide, or salicylic acid.
+- For seborrhoeic dermatitis, use pharmacy shampoos that contain coal tar, ketoconazole, zinc pyrithione, selenium sulphide, or salicylic acid.